Archive What Time Should Your Child Go to Bed? Bedtime Chart by Age

 Bedtime Chart by Age: Printable

 By using a bedtime chart by age, you can be sure that your child gets the sleep they need.
-It never gets outdated, because it’s up to date with all the ages.
+It never gets outdated, because it’s up to date with all ages.
 Just be sure to customize it with your child’s nap hours.
 By clicking on the link below, you can download the printable bedtime chart to have at hand.

 Conclusion